 4. New Skills within Bird Watching

 As you search for birds across the globe you’ll also discover and pick up new skills.
-The main part of bird watching is taking great photographs of the species, which means you’ll undoubtedly need to learn and practice how to take the perfect shot using professional equipment.
+The main part of bird watching is taking great photographs of the species.
+This means you’ll undoubtedly need to learn and practice how to take the perfect shot using professional equipment.
 Photography is a fantastic skill to master and one that can be used on a daily basis.

-The world is full of stunning and rare species of bird, which means having bird watching as a hobby will take you on plenty of trips.
+The world is full of stunning and rare species of bird.
+Therefore having bird watching as a hobby will take you on plenty of trips.
 Your love for the hobby could take you to exotic locations around the world, where you can also take in the sights and make a holiday out of it.

 You could, in theory, make a bucket list which links directly into your bird watching plans.
-Remaining active and happy is an important part of life during your older years, and being able to visit cities around the globe is a sure way of doing so.
+Remaining active and happy is an important part of life during your older years.
+Being able to visit cities around the globe is a sure way of doing so.